-6. Record your observations at NestWatch.org either after each nest visit or after the nesting attempt is complete by going to "Your Data" and clicking on the "Add/Edit Attempt" icon for that nest.
+6. Record your observations.
+You can record data on the mobile app during each visit, or on NestWatch.org after each nest visit.
+Go to "Your Data" and click on the "Add/Edit Attempt" icon for that nest.
 If you prefer to enter your data at the end of the nesting attempt, please carefully record your observations in a notebook after each visit.
-Each nesting attempt should be recorded separately, even if a bird has a second nest in the same location as a previous attempt.
+Each nesting attempt should be recorded separately, even if a bird has a second nest in the same location (nest site) as a previous attempt.
+Nest sites may be re-used for multiple nesting attempts over the season and over many years, when applicable.

-7. Enter nest summary information at NestWatch. org by going to "Your Data", clicking on the "Add/Edit Attempt" icon for that nest, and going to the "Summary" tab.
+7. Enter nest summary information at NestWatch. org by going to "Your Data", clicking on the "Add/Edit Attempt" icon for that nest, and clicking the "Summarise this nesting attempt" button.
+On the mobile app, it will ask whether you want to summarize the attempt after each nest visit.
+Tap "Finalize nesting attempt" after your final nest visit.